 Sub-criterion C3: Migration Routes

 The Bass Strait located between Tasmania and Victoria is an important migratory area for both subspecies of blue whales, with Antarctic blue whales primarily using the area from November till May (Gill et al. 2011), and pygmy blue whale vocalisations recorded in the centre of Bass Strait between April and June (McCauley et al. 2018).
 Coastal areas within this IMMA provide important connective habitat for southern right whale aggregation areas and important migratory routes for this species (DSEWPaC 2012).
 The coastal zone from 0-2 km from shore along the entire south coast of Australia represents important movement habitat for southern right whales.
 It appears that as abundance increases, so does the degree of linkage between aggregation areas via such habitat (Charlton et al. 2019b).
-Movement of calving and non-calving adults has been recorded across broad distances both within and across seasons (Burnell 2001; Pirzl et al. 2009; Watson et. al. in review).
+Movement of calving and non-calving adults has been recorded across broad distances both within and across seasons (Burnell 2001; Pirzl et al. 2009; Watson et. al. 2021).
 Within-year movements averaged 730 km, over 34 days (Pirzl et al. 2009).
-The maximum reported within-season movement of an individual southern right whale across coastal southern Australia is 1,600 km (Watson et.al.; in review).
+The maximum reported within-season movement of an individual southern right whale across coastal southern Australia is 1,600 km (Watson et.al.
+2021).
 The south eastern Australian coastal region around Tasmania and eastern Australia constitutes important migratory habitat for humpback whales traveling between their feeding grounds in the Southern Ocean and their lower-latitude breeding grounds.
 Satellite tracking data over three austral summers showed that these areas are used for migration and resting (Andrews-Goff et al. 2018).

 Criterion D: Special Attributes